GlenMerlin/PHPSessionsTutorial/README.md

 As you can probably see, sessions apply to your entire website and can be accessed on any page.
 So what is our next logical step?
 Let's see how we can remove a session variable or simply delete everything.

 # Deleting PHP Sessions:
-First thing you need to know about PHP sessions is that they have a default TTL (Time to Live) of 30 Minutes [citation needed].
+First thing you need to know about PHP sessions is that they have a default TTL (Time to Live) of about 30 Minutes.
 So if you don't want the user to be able to do something to destroy their session you can just have their session expire naturally.
+> sessions also expire when the user closes their web browser

 With that out of the way lets get started on the last file we need to complete this tutorial.